Dimm-ddr/loudlyproud/docs/testing-task-4-e2e.md

 ## Objective

-Create E2E test files that will simulate real user interactions in a browser.
-This task only creates files - no browser installation or test execution.
+Create E2E tests that simulate real user interactions in a browser.
+These tests verify critical workflows like language navigation, gallery interactions, search, and accessibility.

 ## What You'll Create

 - 4 E2E test files using Playwright
 - Tests for language nav, gallery, search, and accessibility
 - Total: 4 new files in `tests/e2e/`

-## Important Note

-⚠️ **This task runs in an isolated VM environment**.
-Do NOT run `pnpm run playwright:install` or `pnpm run test:e2e`.
-Only create test files.
-Browser installation and test execution happen later.

 ## Step 1: Create E2E Directory